manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 - Query types are instantly available as you type native SQL of any complexity in your Java code
 - Query results are type-safe and type-rich and simple to use (see examples below)
-- Entity types are automatically derived from JDBC metadata via compiler plugin, fully relational/FK aware, CRUD, etc.
+- Schema types are derived on-the-fly from your database, fully relational/FK aware, CRUD, etc.
-- No ORM, No DSLs, No annotations, and No code generation build steps
+- No ORM, No DSL, No wiring, and No code generation build steps

 Use Manifold simply by adding the javac `-Xplugin:Manifold` argument and `manifold-sql` and `manifold-sql-rt` dependencies to your gradle or maven build.